 - Release the Shift key until you see the login window.

-Boot into Safe Mode on a Mac with Apple silicon:
+Boot into Safe Mode on an Arm-based M1 Mac:

 - Shut down your Mac and wait about 10 seconds.